Loss of Hearing in Newborns Due To ANSD

 Even if a child passes a newborn hearing screening, the symptoms of hearing problems might not be noticed for years.

 Have you noticed any of the following symptoms:

 There is no cure for ANSD, but an assistive listening device (ALD) can be helpful for children who have ANSD make sense of the sounds around them and develop skills for language.
 Getting treatment for ANSD depends on the severity of the disease and how old a child is when they are diagnosed.

-To make any of these devices effective, continuous therapy with a speech-language pathologist, who specializes in aiding children with hearing loss and develop speaking and hearing abilities.
+To make any of these devices effective it is important to have continuous therapy with a speech-language pathologist who specializes in aiding children with hearing loss, speech development and hearing abilities.

-If your child is in need of hearing aids or an ALD, contact us at Pure Sound Hearing Aids.
+If your child is in need of hearing aids or an ALD, contact us at Pure Sound Hearing.